“We learned things, and experimented with things. That makes me a better artist.” - Elise, Youth Student

 Offered Saturdays during the school year

 So much fun they don’t know they’re learning!
-Pratt’s youth program is specifically designed to foster an appreciation of art for students age 5 – 13.
-Pratt introduces students to a variety of materials, to evoke curiosity, and hone their natural creativity.
-Professional artists teach eager students with an emphasis on exploration in a fun environment where they can express their creativity and gain self-confidence.
-Students utilize these new skills in their academic classrooms.
+Pratt’s youth program is designed to foster an appreciation of art for students ages 5 – 13.
+Pratt introduces students to a variety of materials and artistic concepts to evoke their curiosity and to hone their natural creativity.
+With an emphasis on exploration, professional artists teach students in a fun, relaxed environment where they can express their creativity and gain self-confidence.
+The techniques developed at Pratt do not stop here; students utilize these new skills artistically, academically, and interpersonally.

-Looking for an exciting summer program that boosts creativity?
-Try Pratt’s Summer Art Camp for ages 7 – 12!
-Campers will explore a weekly theme while drawing, painting and building sculptures to create original art that is sure to make for a memorable summer.
-Summer art camps are taught by a professional teaching artist.
+Looking for an exciting summer program that promotes exploration and creativity?
+Try Pratt’s Summer Art Camp for ages 7-12!
+Campers will draw, paint, and build their way through exciting projects that connect to a hands-on weekly theme.
+Summer art camps are taught by professional teaching artists.

-Youth Art Works offers free experiential arts classes to youth ages 5 – 13 on Sundays.
-Students will explore self-expression through painting, drawing, sculpture and other media as they delve into the elements and vocabulary of art.
+Youth Art Works offers free experiential arts classes to youth ages 5 – 13 on Sundays during the school year.
+Students will explore self-expression through various mediums including painting, drawing, and sculpture as they delve into the elements and vocabulary of art.
 Activities and mediums change each 8 week session.
 Priority is given to students from the Central Area.
-Advance registration is required and a voluntary pay-as- you-can tuition of $15 – $100 is suggested.
+Advance in person registration is required and a voluntary pay-as- you-can tuition of $15 – $100 is suggested.

 For more information contact: